The Travel Money Guide to Currency in Hungary

 Interestingly Hungary is part of the Eurozone however it has not changed it currency to the Euro, similar to Denmark and Sweden, which have kept their existing currency.

 Most Hungarian businesses are well set up to receive card payments.
+Some of the best travel money cards include debit, credit and prepaid cards.
 But before you use your bank card willy-nilly, it’s worth reading up on the fees and charges you might incur.

 You’ll probably want a debit card if you plan to withdraw money from an ATM.
 While you may also be able to pay with a debit card in some businesses in the major destinations, you might discover some hefty fees on your account summary.